 Based on these metrics, OIT Web Services may transfer cPanel accounts between cPanel servers to establish a more balanced usage of all cPanel servers’ resources.

 An account transfer will only be performed after the account owner has been informed and a specific time for the transfer has been agreed upon by OIT Web Services and the account owner.

 Transferring an account requires a short period of time for the account data to be migrated to the new server and for the DNS records to be updated to the new server’s hostname.
 The actual IP address of the hosted server will be different.
-The change of the IP address may be significant to customers who are using IP address-based firewall rules to allow access by a specific cPanel server.
+The change of the IP address may be significant to customers who are using IP address-based firewall rules to allow access to external resources by a specific cPanel server.

 Customers are responsible for communicating their need for IP address information if their account has been identified as one that will be transferred.

 This agreement will be in force for the fiscal year ending June 30, 2019.

 The Customer is responsible for providing billing information, and at least two unique contacts for administrative, billing, and/or technical related inquiries.